Further tests for bowel cancer

 Ultrasound scan of the back passage

-This is a type of ultrasound scan which is used to find out more about rectal cancer.
-The doctor or technician puts an ultrasound probe inside the rectum.
+This is a type of ultrasound scan doctors may use to find out more about rectal cancer.
+An ultrasound probe is put inside your rectum.
 This can be uncomfortable but the scan only takes a few minutes at most.

 You can view and print the quick guides for all the pages in the diagnosing bowel cancer section.